 Symphony Hall, Birmingham, December 24, 2.30pm

-A candlelit Christmas Eve concert of carols and seasonal gems by Mozart, Bach, Handel and more, performed by the Mozart Festival Orchestra, who will be adding to the merriment by dressing in 18th century garb for the night.
+A candlelit Christmas Eve concert of carols and seasonal gems by Mozart, Bach, Handel and more, performed by the Canzonetta Choir and the Mozart Festival Orchestra, who will be adding to the merriment by dressing in 18th century garb for the show.

 Cutty Sark Christmas Concert